Anger and grief as Pakistan buries students massacred at school

 One wall was smashed where a suicide bomber blew himself up, blood splattered across it.
 His body parts were piled nearby on a white cloth.
 The air was thick with the smell of explosives and flesh.

 A day after the attack, Peshawar was subdued as people digested the tragedy.
-More details of the well-organized attack emerged as witnesses came forward with accounts.
+More details of the well-organised attack emerged as witnesses came forward with accounts.

 "The attackers came around 10:30 a.m. on a pick-up van," said Issam Uddin, a 25-year-old school bus driver.